 A product or a solution is defined by its characteristics, benefits, attributes and features.
 Due to the technological advancements, it has become more feasible and convenient to build products with many features which individually might be perceived as useful.
 Some features are prerequisites while others are optional.
 Previous research has shown that consumers frequently choose products with too many features that they later find difficult to use.
 However excessive features often lead to complications, thereby, ruining the user experience.
-Thus, feature heavy products or services might feel less valuable to the customers.
+Thus, feature-heavy products or services might feel less valuable to customers.
 One of such examples is the heavily featured dashboards of the navigation system of cars, which are hardly used by the drivers/car users.

 Product features are relevant only if they influence customer decisions